-Besides, many low-fat, low-calorie, sugar-free, and low-sugar foods are containing sucralose.
+Besides, many low-fat, low-calorie, sugar-free, and low-sugar foods contain sucralose.
 Therefore, you should always check the label on such products.

 In most cases, however, it tends to be healthier to avoid such products entirely.

-At first glance, sucralose appears to be a suitable option for the keto diet.
+At first glance, sucralose is a suitable option for the keto diet.
 The sweetener is sugar-free and contains little to no carbohydrates, depending on the brand.

-However, when we reflect, we must question whether highly processed foods and lab-created chemicals are an intelligent option.
+However, when we reflect, we must question whether highly processed foods and lab-created chemicals are intelligent options.